mezei-peter/Chess64/README.md

 ⚠️ The project is work in progress and currently in a very early phase. ⚠️

 ## Usage

+♟️ If you'd like to play against yourself, use two **different browsers**, not just two tabs within the same browser. ♟️

 To run the frontend:
 ```
 cd frontend